broxus/octusbridge-relay/README.md

   _ => unsupported
   ```

-- For EVM-to-Everscale events, all event parameters are checked on the relay side.
+- For EVM-to-TVM events, all event parameters are checked on the relay side.
 It waits for or looking for a transaction
   on the specified EVM network, converts event data to the TVM cell and sends a confirmation message if everything was
   correct.
 Otherwise, it sends a rejection message.

-  ##### ETH-to-Everscale ABI mapping rules:
+  ##### EVM-to-TVM ABI mapping rules:

   > You can use https://github.com/broxus/eth-ton-abi-converter to convert data from web page